OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

   presumably mappable)?

-[can we find *any* OTUs that do not have a taxon in OTT? rather difficult.  this is what the additions feature was for.]
+[can we find *any* OTUs that do not have a taxon in OTT? rather difficult.  this is what the curation feature was for.]

 ### Taxonomic coverage